 .
 It doesn't have to be difficult; there are a wide variety of budgeting tools available online.
 If you are an Old National Online Banking user, you can take advantage of our Money Management

 tool, which allows you to see all your financial accounts in one place - including those at other financial institutions.
 With a budget in place, you'll be able to plan ahead for expenses and be more likely to achieve your savings goals.

 on a regular basis is a smart financial decision.
 This is the information that banks and lenders use when determining whether you qualify for loans and at what interest rates.
 Under federal law you are entitled to a free copy of each of your three credit reports once a year.
 You can access these free copies at www.annualcreditreport.com

 .
 Flexible spending accounts (FSA)

 allow you to set aside money from your regular paycheck to pay for out-of-pocket medical or dependent care expenses.
 The bigger financial benefit is that those dollars in your flexible spending account are considered pre-tax dollars.
 This means that they reduce the amount of income you'll have to report to the IRS.
 At the same time, these accounts come with a provision that requires you to spend all of the money deposited before the end of the year or risk losing any unspent funds.
-You should take advantage of any grace period that your plan might offer before the "lose it" rule kicks in.
+Some employers do offer plans that provide more time to use your money.
+The key is to know the deadline for your plan and make sure to use funds before the "lose it" rule kicks in.

 Check your tax withholding